Foundations Review and Secondary Admit Process

 If you wish to apply for admission to Graphic Design or Illustration and you have completed your Foundations courses in a Fall semester, you must retain your portfolio and resubmit it for consideration at the end of the following winter semester.

-To participate in the secondary admit, go to the GVSU Department of Art and Design website, and use the Foundations Review form to sign up.
+To participate in the secondary admit, go to the GVSU Department of Visual and Media website, and use the Foundations Review form to sign up.
 Upon completion, you will receive an email confirmation of your signing up for the review.

 When you register for your Foundations review and you choose Graphic Design and/or Illustration for your BFA emphases areas, you will be prompted to signup for the secondary admit right away.